ygreddy/MERN-Stack-Example/README.md

 yarn start
 ```

-6. At this point you'll have a locally running server and client open in your browser.
+6. At this point you'll have a locally running server and client open in your browser..